zoanana990/khienhOS/doc/protected_mode.md

   cluster representing the data on the disk.
 - Finally, we have our data region, all the data is here

+What to take away from this
+- Disk doesn't understand files they are just giant flat array of bytes
+- Operating system need filesystem drivers so they can read from the disk
+- Every filesystem is different
+- Without implementing a filesystem in your operating system, you cannot have files

 -------------------------
 ## Reference:
 1. [Intel Protected Architecture](https://www.csie.ntu.edu.tw/~wcchen/asm98/asm/proj/b85506061/cover.html)